dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

-- Standard teleoperation devices lack of tactile and prorioceptive sensing modalities.
+- Standard teleoperation devices lack of tactile and proprioceptive sensing modalities.